What is cystometry?

-- Generally fasting (not eating) or limiting fluids is not needed.
+Generally not eating (fasting) or limiting fluids is not needed.

-- Tell your healthcare provider if you are sensitive to or are allergic to any medicine,
+Tell your provider if you are sensitive to or are allergic to any medicine, latex,

 herbs, vitamins, and supplements that you are taking.

-that affect blood clotting.
-You may need to stop these medicines before the procedure.
+blood clotting.
+You may need to stop these medicines before the test.

-- You may need to start an antibiotic a day or so before the procedure to help prevent
+You may need to start an antibiotic a day or so before the test.
+This is to help prevent

 a urinary tract infection.

-- People who have problems with constipation may need to use an enema before the procedure.
+People who have problems with constipation may need to use an enema before the test.

-Based on your medical condition, your healthcare provider may ask for other specific
+Based on your health condition, your healthcare provider may ask for other specific

 What happens during cystometry?